YL618/path-planning-astar/README.md

 ## Implement A* path finding algorithm

 There are four steps for implementing the A* algorithm in the assembly situation (see Figure 1).
-First, a grid was setup to create all the available nodes in our world environment.
+<br>First, a grid was setup to create all the available nodes in our world environment.
-Next, the heuristic (h) value of the formula was modified and marked whether each node was walkable.
+<br>Next, the heuristic (h) value of the formula was modified and marked whether each node was walkable.
 For this step, three aspects need to be taken into consideration.

 * The Physics function in Unity detects the nodes occupied by an object on the plane.
 These nodes are assigned
 	<br>a high h value to mark the node as unwalkable